 The training environment is interactive.
 Experienced trainers encourage you to share your knowledge and experience for the enrichment of the whole group.
 You have time to reflect and also to record your learning.
 At the end of the training, participants receive SCNZ’s Certificate in Sports Chaplaincy.

 First, Phase 1 explores the Biblical basis and critical elements of Sports Chaplaincy.
 Phase 2 places particular emphasis on pastoral care, while Phase 3 centres on mentoring and includes a visit to a sports organisation.
 Phase 4 provides practical guidance on subjects such as family life; suicide awareness; and grief, loss and transitions.

 Attendance at Four Phase Training, together with the submission of completed Learning Captures, is a requirement for Sports Chaplaincy NZ accreditation.

 Ongoing courses for Sports Chaplains are offered according to need, to help you in your personal ministry, and also to help you develop Sports Chaplaincy in your region.

-If you become an SCNZ member, then these courses are discounted.
+If you become an accredited Sports Chaplain, then these courses are discounted.